 Autumn is the moose hunting season

 Moose hunting season begins this year on the 1st of September in Lapland, Kuusamo and Taivalkoski, and breaks for few weeks before starting again on the 12th of October in the whole country.
 It ends latest in mid January or earlier if all the permits in the area have been used.

 There are many other rules and regulations regarding moose hunting, beginning from the bullets and the size of hunting groups.
 You are for example not allowed to shoot the moose while it is swimming, because of the risk of it going to the bottom of the lake.
 Most respectable hunters do not shoot moose mothers with calves, even if that is currently allowed.
 You should be aware that moose hunting might also be allowed in national parks, especially in Lapland.

-When you go to the forest during moose hunting in Finland, especially in the beginning of it, you should wear bright yellow vest or red jacket.
+When you go to the forest during moose hunting in Finland, especially in the beginning of it, you should wear bright yellow or red vest or jacket.
 This is another controversial topic in moose hunting, as many people feel that they should be able to go to the forest at anytime as allowed in everyman’s rights and it is hunters responsibility to spot other people.
 This is correct, you are allowed to go to the forest at anytime of the year, but for you own safety you should still wear bright colors.
 Personally, I avoid going to the forest on the first weekends and especially mornings at the beginning of moose hunting season in the areas where I know the hunting takes place.
-If you happen to spot hunters wearing red on your way to the forest, it might be a good idea to change location or at least let them know your whereabouts.
+If you happen to spot hunters wearing orange on your way to the forest, it might be a good idea to change location or at least let them know your whereabouts.
 In my experience they appreciate this information.